If you’ve been following my blog, you’ll know that I’ve recently completed the 100 Day Challenge (publishing a blog post every day).

 The 80/20 Rule in All Areas of Life

-The 80/20 rule applies to almost every area of our life.
+The 80/20 rule applies to almost every area of our lives.

-Out of 10 friends, 2 friends are more likely to make you happier than all others put together.
+Out of 10 friends, two are more likely to make you happier than all the others put together.

-They are the closest friends: you can tell anything and everything.
+They are the closest friends; you can tell them anything and everything.

-20% of friends and family make your life meaningful.
-Cut out the time you spend with 80% of people you don’t connect with.
+20% of your friends and family make your life meaningful.
+Cut out the time you spend with 80% of the people you don’t connect with.

 20% of the food you consume contributes to 80% of your health.
 Go through the food you eat 20% of the time and see its impact on your health.

 If your health is optimal, keep feeding yourself with that 20%!
-If you have a health issue, you need to dump some food in that 20%.
+If you have a health issue, you need to dump some food into that 20%.

 20% of bad habits or good habits…